 What Elements Must the Plaintiff Prove in a “Wrongful Life” Lawsuit?

+Many people do not know that California allows a wrongful life lawsuit.
+This type of suit is brought by someone who believes he or she would have made different decisions if they had been informed about the risks of having children with genetic defects or disabilities.
 The plaintiff must be able to prove the following elements in case he claims that the defendant was negligent because failed to inform him of the risk that his child would be born genetically or impaired disabled.

 - Defendant negligently failed to diagnose/warn the child’s parents of the risk that the child would be born with a genetic impairment/disability